Tamara Mellon

 Tamara Mellon (born 7 July 1967) is a British fashion entrepreneur who co-founded the luxury footwear brand Jimmy Choo.
 She founded her namesake luxury footwear brand, Tamara Mellon, with co-founder and CEO Jill Layfield and Tania Spinelli, chief data officer, in 2016.

 Early life

 Mellon was born Tamara Yeardye in London on 7 July 1967.
 The eldest of three siblings, she is a daughter of Tom Yeardye, a stunt double for Rock Hudson, and Ann (Davis) Yeardye, a former Chanel model.
+Her father was business partners with Vidal Sassoon.

 In 1976, the family relocated to Beverly Hills, California and lived in a home next door to Nancy Sinatra.
 She alternated summers between California and the UK.
 She studied at two independent girls' schools, Berkshire—Marist School and Heathfield St Mary's School before attending finishing school in Switzerland at the now-defunct Institut Alpin Videmanette.

 She acquired her current surname from her ex-husband, Matthew Mellon, an American businessman and member of the prominent Mellon family.